 You may shower normally and pat this dry.
 Do not swim or immerse yourself in a bathtub whilst you have this dressing on.
 Slight redness is normal around the incision site.
 It is normal to see some ooze on the dressing, this can stay in place.
 The only time you will need to have this dressing changed is if the ooze is not contained in the dressing.

-If you notice excessive wound ooze, high temperatures, your wound is hot to touch or is red and angry looking you should call your surgeon or your treating hospital (see page 11).
+If you notice excessive wound ooze, high temperatures, your wound is hot to touch or is red and angry looking you should call your surgeon or if after hours, the hospital: